 Presumably, commercialism, retailers, florist, and restaurant owners are the driving force behind Valentine’s Day increased recognition and celebration in the Czech Republic.

 Today in the Czech Republic, shops offer a range of flower arrangements and valentine cards specials, and restaurants have special meal deals for two.
 Of course, making money probably isn’t the only reason the Czechs have started to indulge in candies and flowers on the 14th of February.
 The spirit of love is genuine on Valentine’s Day, especially among the younger generations.

 ““We think that it was mostly due to companies who first began pushing Valentine’s Day, because it’s primarily a holiday for giving, which means you can use it to sell something.
 But now I realize that – even among my friends – people are saying, ‘Well, you know, I don’t really care about Valentine’s Day, but I’m definitely going to do something little.’ “

 – Eva Lysakova.
 Bohemia Flowers’, Prague.
 Source:Radio.cz (Read full article.)

 The gifts that are given in the Czech Republic are similar to what is common around the world; a dozen roses accompanied with small boxes of chocolates, cards, dinner in fancy restaurants, and for those lucky ladies and gentleman some jewelry and perfume.

 Although many of us might believe Valentine’s Day is a silly holiday just to get some money out of our pockets and into the stores during the down time between Christmas and Easter – it is a good excuse to spend extra quality time with our lovers, friends, and family, and having a box of chocolate only makes that quality time sweeter. 🙂

-- Check out how culture’s around the world are celebrating Valentine’s Day
+- Check out how culture’s around the world are Funny Valentine’s Day E-cards

 How will you be celebrating Valentine’s Day in the Czech Republic?
 How is it celebrated in your home country? 🙂